The Wildlife Trust Countryside Centre

 This small reserve is a ideal place for families or those with any disabilities to explore the inter-connected worlds of plants, animals and fenland heritage through a short walk round ponds, reedbeds and meadows.

-At this time, with Coronavirus restrictions meaning staff are working irregular hours, please note that toilet facilities and the car park are only open when staff are on site.
+Toilet facilities and the car park are open when staff are on site, which is generally Monday - Friday, 9am - 4pm, but could sometimes be closed if we are working off-site.
 The surrounding nature reserve is free to visit at any time, throughout the year.
 You may park in the lay-by outside the car park gates when they are closed.
 Please ensure the road is kept clear at all times.